ayeshag7/Gapminder-Data-Science-Project/README.md

 # Gapminder-Data-Science-Project
+A socio-economic analysis of countries with an emphasis on Pakistan.

+## Ranking Name: TESPH
 Ranking countries based on their economic and environmental well-being using Gapminder dataset containing data about many indicators like life expectancy, GDP etc from 1952 to 2012.

-## Ranking Name: TESPH
 'TESPH' which stands for Technology, Economy and Environment, Social, Population, and Health is a comprehensive rating created from analysing a large proportion of data which shows a country's overall wellbeing over a certain period of time.

 Measuring a country's prosperity from just one standpoint would be biased so this ranking was determined in two ways: